 Confucius attracted quite a following during his lifetime as a result of his reputation as a great teacher.
 It is traditionally believed that he had as many as three thousand students, though only seventy-two were said to have truly mastered his teachings.
 In Sima Qian’s Records of the Grand Historian (史記/shǐjì) Confucius himself is quoted as saying that he had seventy-seven “scholars of extraordinary ability” who were able to understand his “instructions.”
 Continue reading Analects of Confucius Book 1: young pretenders and old companions

-I’ve completed my analysis of Book 1 of the Analects, and have started to dive into Book 2.
-You can click on the links below to learn more about the main themes of the first book, as well as some of the more obscure topics that are covered in it, including love (not of the romantic kind), deference, and affectation.
-Continue reading Analects Book 1: resources
+Here is a list of resources covering Book 1 of the Analects of Confucius.
+You can click on the links below to learn more about the main themes of the book, as well as some of the more obscure topics that are mentioned in it.
+Continue reading Analects of Confucius Book 1: resources

 Confucius never promised a pot of gold at the end of the rainbow for people who followed his way.
 He regarded it as everyone’s duty to cultivate their learning and behavior in line with his teachings.
 It probably never occurred to him to offer them any encouragement or incentives to help them along this lonely and difficult path.
 Continue reading Analects of Confucius Book 1: Confucius on motivation